moatboy/moatboy.github.io/docs/COST.md

+---
-## Costco Wholesale (COST) | Moat: 4 / 5 | Valuation: $214 Billion
+title: Costco Wholesale (COST)
+layout: default
+nav_order: 20
+---

+# Costco Wholesale Inc.
+{: .fs-9 }

+{: .label .label-purple }

+Moat: 4/5

+{: .label .label-yellow }

+Pessimistic value: $214 B

 Costco Wholesale operates a chain of membership-only warehouse clubs offering a wide selection of merchandise at discounted prices.
 The company also offers ancillary services, such as optical, hearing aid, photo processing, and auto services.
+{: .fs-6 .fw-300 }

+---

+{: .warning }
+>The moat rating and valuation are meant to reflect a pessimistic outlook, signaling potential competitive pressures and limited growth.
+This ensures that some margin of safety is already baked in.

 **Business Overview:**